kubeflow/website/content/docs/started/kubeflow-overview.md

   alt="An architectural overview of Kubeflow on Kubernetes" class="mt-3 mb-3 border border-info rounded">

-## Kubeflow components in the ML workflow
+## Introducing the ML workflow

+When you develop and deploy an ML system, the ML workflow typically consists of a number of stages.
 Developing an ML system is an iterative process.
-You need to evaluate the the output of your ML model continuously, and apply changes to the model and parameters when necessary to ensure the model keeps producing the results you need.

-When you develop and deploy an ML system, you typically need to develop a workflow that consists of a number of stages.
+You need to evaluate the output of various stages of the ML workflow, and apply changes to the model and parameters when necessary to ensure the model keeps producing the results you need.

-To keep the explanation as simple as possible, the following diagram shows the workflow stages in sequence, with just one arrow at the end pointing back into the flow, to indicate the iterative nature of the process:
+For the sake of simplicity, the following diagram shows the workflow stages in sequence, with just one arrow at the end pointing back into the flow as an indication of the iterative nature of the process:

 <img src="/docs/images/kubeflow-overview-workflow-diagram-1.svg"
   alt="A typical machine learning workflow"